Evaluation of Mass Transfer Coefficient in a wetted wall column

 2. The blower is started and the minimum flow of air is maintained.

-3. After about 5 minutes, when steady state condition reaches, the humidity of air at inlet and outlet are determined by the readings of the wet and dry bulb thermometers and by the use of a psychometric chart.
+3. After about 5 minutes, when steady-state conditions reach, the humidity of air at the inlet and outlet is determined by the readings of the wet and dry bulb thermometers and by the use of a psychometric chart.

 4. Water flow rates and inlet and outlet temperatures are noted.

-5. Vapor pressure of water at different water temperatures is calculated.
+5. The vapor pressure of water at different water temperatures is calculated.

 6. Calculations are made at different flow rates and values of Kg Vs NRe are plotted on a log-log scale.